Jamelscott/auth-research-lab/README.md

 7. *Encoding, encryption and hashing* along with the uses for and differences between the three
 8. *oAuth* (pronounced oh-Auth)

+#### Personal Answers
+1. The process of identifying and verifying a person or system. (the who)
+2. A process by which a server determines if the client has permission to use a resource or file. (the what)
+3. Authentication is determining who you are.
+Authorization is determining what you are allowed to do.
+5. Tokens are managed on the client.
+Sessions are managed on the server.
+6. When clients make an initial request, sending authentication data, the server may validate it.
+Instead of saving the user data, it send back a token. it is required that hte client send back that jwt token with each new request.
+7. Encoding is easily reversable and used to ensure integrity and usability of data.
+It is not used to protext  or secure data because it is easy to reverse.
+7. Encryption involves the process of transforming data so that it is unreadable by anyone who does not have a decryption key. (disguise)
+7. Hashing cannot be reverse or decrypted.
+It is most often used to check two hashes for exact similarity.
+Recommended authentication process. salted passwords.
+8. Provides access to small amount of data from oauth sites to determine user credentials

+#### Class answers
+1.

 #### Explore and then describe the following npm packages:

 1. [bcrypt](https://www.npmjs.com/package/bcrypt)
 2. [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken)
 3. [passport](https://www.npmjs.com/package/passport)
     * also describe what a *strategy* is in the context of this npm package

+#### Personal Answers

+#### Class answers
+1. an npm package that provides a hashing function
+2. an npm package that allows the creation of json web tokens.
+3. all in one package for authentication

 ---